gaudelbijay/attack-defender/README.md

 ## Acknowledgement

-We used [denoising-diffusion-pytorch](https://github.com/lucidrains/denoising-diffusion-pytorch) repo for the implementation of the attack-defender.
+We used [denoising-diffusion-pytorch](https://github.com/lucidrains/denoising-diffusion-pytorch) repo for the implementation of diffusion model of the attack-defender.

 We used [iros_image_attack](https://github.com/r-bahrami/iros_image_attack) repo for the reinforcement-based attacker.